penibelst/jekyll-compress-html/index.md

 * configurable affected elements;
 * automatically tested.

-The layout is written in pure [Liquid][2], no plugins are required.
+The layout is written in pure [Liquid][liquid], no plugins are required.

 The main reason for the compression is to [fight the space between inline block elements][3].
 File size reduction is a welcome gain.